Close Banner

 Ariel (from the live-action film) can be found over by "it's a small world" year-round!

-Enjoy Some Gumbo and Beignets at Tiana's Palace
+Enjoy Some Gumbo and other Traditional New Orleans Fare at Tiana's Palace

 Our Guide to Celebrate Soulfully and Black History Month at Disneyland - House Gumbo at Tiana's Palace